Quiirex/ADFGVX_Cipher/README.md

 # ADFGVX Cipher

-A python + tkinter application of the ADFGVX cipher for the Slovenian alphabet.
+A python + tkinter implementation of the ADFGVX cipher for the Slovenian alphabet from scratch.

 ## The background